stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 Suppose we want to create a python "thing": maybe it's a standalone program, maybe a library.
 The development and usage of this thing involves the following "actors":

-- developer: the person or persons who write the thing.
+- **Developer**: the person or persons who write the thing.
-- CI: an automated process that runs tests on the thing.
+- **CI**: an automated process that runs tests on the thing.
-- build: an automated or semi-automated process to go from the thing on our git to the thing someone else can install and use.
+- **Build**: an automated or semi-automated process to go from the thing on our git to the thing someone else can install and use.
-- enduser: the final person or persons that use the thing.
+- **Enduser**: the final person or persons that use the thing.
   They may be other developers, if the thing is a library, or they might be the general public, if it's an application.
   Or a cloud computing microservice, if the thing is a web service of some sort.
 You get the point.